ulthiel/Champ/Readme.md

 So, to get CHAMP and the database you can do *one* of the following:

-1. More stable: Download the [latest release](https://github.com/ulthiel/champ/releases/latest) of CHAMP together with the database from the release assets.
+1. Easiest and most stable: Download the [latest release](https://github.com/ulthiel/champ/releases/latest) of CHAMP together with the database from the release assets.
 2. More up to date: Download the [latest source of CHAMP](https://github.com/ulthiel/Champ/archive/refs/heads/master.zip) and the [latest source of the database](https://gitlab.rhrk.uni-kl.de/ulthiel/champ-db/-/archive/master/champ-db-master.zip) and place the database as the folder "Champ-DB" inside the CHAMP directory.
 3. Best for developers: Clone the CHAMP repository via ``git clone https://github.com/ulthiel/champ`` and then inside the CHAMP directory clone the Git LFS database via ``git clone https://gitlab.rhrk.uni-kl.de/ulthiel/champ-db Champ-DB``.
 To this end, you need to install the Git LFS extension first as described [here](https://git-lfs.github.com).